RudraChouhan03/testforestfires/README.md

-🔥 Algerian Forest Fires – Ridge & Lasso Regression Project
+🔥 # Algerian Forest Fire Prediction - Ridge and Lasso Regression This project is about predicting the Fire Weather Index (FWI) using weather data from the Algerian Forest Fires dataset.
+The goal is to use machine learning models like Linear Regression, Ridge Regression, and Lasso Regression to understand how different weather conditions affect forest fires.

 ## Dataset
 The dataset contains weather features like temperature, humidity, wind speed, rain, and fire indexes such as FFMC, DMC, DC, ISI, BUI, and FWI.

-Target column: FWI (Fire Weather Index)
+*Target column:* FWI (Fire Weather Index)

 ## Project Steps